Feature-Based Software Design Pattern Detection: Study Design

 \subsubsection{Preprocessing}

 Translation between source code and natural language is challenging due to the structure of the source code.
 One simple way to model source code is to just view it as plain text.
-However, in such way, the structure and semantic information will be omitted, which may cause inaccuracies in the generated natural language text~\citep{hu:2020}.
-The structural information can either be extracted through Abstract Syntax Trees (AST) or Static Call Graphs (SCG).
-We decide to use SCG instead of AST because the call graph encodes how methods and functions call each others~\citep{musco:2017} and builds a graph (edges and nodes) of flow of code to show the relationship between classes and methods in the source code.
-The AST, on the other hand, represents the hierarchical syntactic structure of the source code sequentially.
+However, in such a way, the structure and semantic information will be omitted, which may cause inaccuracies in the generated natural language text~\citep{hu:2020}.
+The structural information is extracted using Static Call Graphs (SCG), which encode how methods and functions call each others~\citep{musco:2017} and build a graph (edges and nodes) of flow of code to show the relationship between classes and methods in the source code.

 Furthermore, building a call graph is useful as we need to encode the caller-callee classes and methods in the corpus which is the basis of generating the natural language text from the source code.
-Simply having a hierarchy is not useful in this case.
-AST will help in extracting the structural, behavioural and creational aspects of design pattern.
+Simply having a code hierarchy may not provide the complete (or enough) information we need for building the SSLR file.
+Based on these arguments, SCG will be more helpful in extracting the structural, behavioural and creational aspects of design pattern compared to AST.
 Thus, we generate a natural language representation of the source code i.e. SSLR by parsing the source code with code features and the SCG to encode the relationships between the code elements.
-The code elements are classes, methods, interfaces, etc in the \textit{DPD$_F$} corpus.
+The code elements are classes, methods, interfaces, etc. in the \textit{DPD$_F$-Corpus}.
+The figure~\ref{fig:verbose} illustrates a small subset (example) of SSLR file generated for the Observers.java file from the Platform project that is the part of the labelled corpus.